OS2mo/os2mo-data-import-and-export/os2mo_data_import/README.rst

 Known Issues
 ============
-Current it is not possible to assign "Leave" (e.g. various types of leave of absence).
+Currently it is not possible to assign "Leave" (e.g. various types of leave of absence).

 This issue is related to the validation of type assignments.